Current status + progress

 Available data on the impact of unemployment and the loss of parents’ income due to the COVID-19 pandemic are not disaggregated by age and therefore do not reflect the realities faced by children around the world.
 In response to this gap, Save the Children and UNICEF collaborated to estimate how many children live in monetary poor households as well as how many more are likely to be pushed into this situation due to the impact of the pandemic.
 The analysis projects the likely change in the number of children in monetary poor families due to COVID-19, under different scenarios based on likely reductions of per capita income and changes in income distribution.

-The global socioeconomic crisis caused by the COVID-19 pandemic could push 106 million more children into monetary poor households by the end of the year, according to projections as of June 2020.
-The total number of children living in poor households globally could reach more than 692 million in the absence of any mitigating policies.
+The global socioeconomic crisis caused by the COVID-19 pandemic could push 117 million more children into monetary poor households by the end of the year, according to projections as of 29 June 2020.
+The total number of children living in poor households globally could reach just over 700 million in the absence of any mitigating policies.
 Nearly two-thirds of these children live in sub-Saharan Africa and South Asia.

 Children in Poor Households to Soar by Millions due to COVID-19 (blog post by Save the Children and UNICEF)